Course Outline

 c) Scientific and technical publications and digital accessibility

-d) What to do with financial declarations in the context of digital accessibility?
+d) What to do with financial statements in the context of digital accessibility?

-e) Content created by external entities and digital accessibility – when must it be digitally accessible, and when not?
+e) Content created by an external entity and digital accessibility – when must it be digitally accessible, and when not?

 f) Is a high-contrast version of a website necessary?